-Juveniles respond differently to the incarceration, also depending on the deprivation factors.
-It goes beyond the scope of this report to discuss the different coping mechanisms of the young people, but it can generally be concluded that these can influence his/her behaviour positively or negatively.
-If a child adjusts negatively to the new institutional environment this may result in feelings of safety, fear and anxiety, which increases the chance of self-harm, (attempted) suicide and aggressive behaviour with adverse impacts for peers and staff (Van der Laan & van Eichelsheim, 2013, p.
+Juveniles respond differently to deprivation of liberty.
+It goes beyond the scope of this report to discuss the different coping mechanisms of the young people, but in general it can be concluded that these mechanisms can influence his or her behaviour positively or negatively.
+If a juvenile adjusts negatively to the new institutional environment this may result in feelings of safety, fear and anxiety, which increases the chance of self-harm, (attempted) suicide and aggressive behaviour with adverse impacts for peers and staff (Van der Laan & van Eichelsheim, 2013, p.
 425).

-It must be acknowledged that importation factors as the ones mentioned above also play a role in how the juvenile adjusts to the incarceration, which can influence violence.
-In addition, the factors of social interaction among peers, the climate including the social interaction between juveniles and staff, and the conditions of the prison environment and justice, also affect the adjustment.
+It must be acknowledged that importation factors as mentioned earlier affect how juveniles adjust to deprivation of liberty, which has implications for the occurrence of violence.
+In addition, the social interaction among peers, the institutional climate including the social interaction between juveniles and staff and the conditions in the institution, and the existence of justice mechanisms affect the adjustment process as well.
 As indicated earlier, negative social interaction among peers could result in bullying, could provoke distress, including depressions, for both the victims and bullies (Grennan & Woodhams, 2007, p.
-500 - 502).
-Further, the existence of subculture resulted in anger as a common behavioural strategy, which is essential to protect the position in the group as a response of the fear of being victimised (Haufle & Wolter, 2014, p.
+500-502).
+Further, the existence of specific subcultures can result in anger as a common behavioural strategy, which is essential to protect the position in the group in response to the fear of being victimised (Haufle & Wolter, 2014, p.
 3; Robinson, 2013, p.
 9).
-The factors of climate and justice will be discussed in the next paragraph.
+The factors of climate and justice mechanisms will discussed in the next paragraph.

-Adjustment to the new environment is especially relevant in the earliest stages of police custody, remand or sentencing (Van der Laan et al, 2008, p.
+Adjustment to the new environment is especially relevant in the earliest stages of police custody, pre-trial detention or sentencing (Van der Laan et al., 2008, p.
 11; Van der Laan, 2007, p.
-21) It is worrisome to note that many reports show the use of long periods of pre-trial detention or even custody in a police cell, which could result in increased psychological distress levels (Van der Laan, A et al, 2008, p.
-13; Filipcici, 2011, p.
+21).
+It is worrisome to note that many reports show the use of long periods of pre-trial detention or even custody in a police cell, which could result in increased psychological distress levels (Van der Laan, et al., 2008, p.
+13; Flipčiči, 2011, p.
 455; Children's Rights Alliance England, 2012a, p.
 93; Defence for Children International, 2010, p.
 4).
-As a consequence, young people may experience the incarceration as disproportional for their offense which results in feelings of anger and shame (Van der Laan et al., 2008, p.
+As a consequence, young people may experience the incarceration as disproportional in relation to the offense, which results in feelings of anger and shame (Van der Laan et al., 2008, p.
 7).

-The empirical study shows that negative adjustment to the system by juveniles resulting in feelings such as anger, frustration, boredom, negative interaction among juveniles including bullying and subculture is considered a direct cause for violence by almost 45 (83 %) of the 57 respondents of the questionnaire (see annex 2 table 3).
+The empirical study shows that negative adjustment to the system by juveniles, resulting in feelings such as anger, frustration, boredom, negative interaction among juveniles (including bullying and a specific subculture) is considered as a direct cause for violence by almost 45 (83 %) of the 57 respondents of the questionnaire (see annex II, table 3).

-4.2.2.
-Climate
+4.2.2 Climate